Fassone and Bionda in the village of the Bisocche: it is not a fairy tale but the snapshot of Villanova d'Asti, flywheel of the North Asti region.

-The historic center of Villanova is dominated by the late medieval town tower which was and still is the symbol of the municipality of Villanova, the emblem of the town's autonomy.
+The historic center of Villanova is dominated by the late medieval town tower.

-Also, interesting is the Church of Confraternity of Santissima Annunziata, in Renaissance style, which preserves precious paintings on canvas with valuable frames.
+Also interesting is the Church of Confraternity of Santissima Annunziata.

-A few steps away, in the premises of the historic Palazzo Richetta, is the Work Museum (Museo del Lavoro) with the exhibition of Gamba woodworking tools, restored thanks to the contribution of the sculptor Antonio Di Nicolantonio and other activities in the territory of Villanova d'Asti.
+A few steps away, in the premises of the historic Palazzo Richetta, is the Labor Museum (Museo del Lavoro).

-“Vilaneuva che na pòrta na treuva” (Villanova, who brings it finds it) still remembers a proverb, bearing witness to the importance of the ancient Villanova d'Asti agricultural market.
+The proverb “Vilaneuva che na pòrta na treuva” (Villanova, whoever brings it will find some) recalls the importance of the ancient agricultural market of Villanova d'Asti.